jnuho/simpledl/README.md

 ### Virtualbox network architecture

-Before doing anything I was planned to do, I had to construct an environment in which my application will be deployed.
-I considered virtualbox, cloud(GCP, AWS).
-Here, I implemented local virtualbox environment.
-In the furture I will try out GCP, AWS implemntation. 🔥
+I had to construct a virtualbox environment in which my kubernetes cluster and application will be deployed.
+In the furture I will be trying out Cloud (GCP, AWS) implemntation. 🔥

 |<img src="./images/virtualbox_NAT.drawio.png" alt="pods" width="500">|